Your Guide to Hot Water Savings

 1

-This number is the expected annual energy consumption of the appliance in kWh.
-The lower the number, the higher the savings.
+Be sure to review the EnerGuide label on your water heater before purchasing.
+This number estimates the annual energy consumption of the appliance in watts, andthe lower the number, the higher your savings.

 2